-The course website on Quercus contains the syllabus, announcements, posted lectures, readings, discussion boards, assignment instructions, and grades.
-Students can also access Bb Collaborate through the course's home page, which is the platform used for participating in online tutorials, discussion sessions, and attending office hours.
+The course website on Quercus contains the syllabus, announcements, posted lectures, readings, tutorial materials, discussion boards, assignment instructions, and grades.
+Students can also access Bb Collaborate through the course's home page, which is the platform used for participating in synchronous sessions and attending office hours.
 Please note that students are responsible for regularly checking both Quercus and their official utoronto.ca email addresses for course updates.